ckilpat01/Generative-AI-Ticket-Categorization/README.md

 # Generative-AI-Ticket-Categorization
-Generative AI Powered Support Ticket Classification
+Generative AI Powered Support Ticket Classification - This is a demonstration of